dvanmosselbeen/dvm-docs/OS/GNU-Linux/lfs.md

 ## Before rebooting

 Before ending the LFS part of the book, there\'s a few extra packages i install.
 Like wget, screen and ssh.
 See the BLFS book.

 ## After the reboot

 If the system boot up, as first, i\'m happy :-p Not that it is hard to get the whole procedure done right.

 Like i used paco, i first check if there\'s not some unwanted data in the database of paco.
-Some files that paco has track of the /sources and thatpaco has put it in his database.
+Some files that paco has track of the /sources and that paco has put it in his database.

     egrep -R "/sources" /var/log/paco | less